TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

 ### Nintendo Switch

-Since `nxlink` comes with the `switch-tools` package, all that's required it to load the netsender in hbmenu by pressing `y` and in the terminal running `nxlink -s path/to/nro` .
+Since `nxlink` comes with the `switch-tools` package, all that's required is to load the netsender in hbmenu by pressing `y` and in the terminal running `nxlink -s path/to/nro` .
 The Switch will receive the nro and immediately run it once it's fully downloaded.
 Any `print` calls ran will output to this terminal's window.